rails/rails/guides/source/active_record_basics.md

   fields that Active Record will look for when you create associations between your models.
 * **Primary keys** - By default, Active Record will use an integer column named `id` as the table's primary key.
-When using [Rails Migrations](migrations.html) to create your tables, this column will be automatically created.
+When using [Active Record Migrations](migrations.html) to create your tables, this column will be automatically created.

-There are also some optional column names that will create additional features to Active Record instances:
+There are also some optional column names that will add additional features to Active Record instances:

 * `created_at` - Automatically gets set to the current date and time when the